Gideon Mensah (footballer, born 2000)

-Gideon Mensah (born 9 October 2000) is a Ghanaian professional footballer who plays for Swedish club Varbergs BoIS, as a defender.
+Gideon Mensah (born 9 October 2000) is a Ghanaian professional footballer who plays for Swedish club Ljungskile SK, as a defender.

 Club career

 Mensah spent his early career with the Right to Dream Academy and Danish club FC Nordsjælland, before signing a loan deal with Swedish club Varbergs BoIS in July 2020.
 In October 2020 it was announced that the loan would be made permanent from January 2021.

 International career

 Mensah represented Ghana at the 2017 FIFA U-17 World Cup.